JhonnathanL/Amazon-scrape/README.md

 ### Notes

 - Ensure you have an internet connection as the web scraper relies on making requests to the Amazon website.
 - The project includes a `styles.css` file in the `css` directory to style the user interface.
-Feel free to customize as needed.